RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 # Other useful flags

 For mixed D/L peptides, the **-score:symmetric_gly_tables** flag can be a beneficial flag to use.
 This flag symmetrizes the Ramachandran and p_aa_pp tables used for sampling and scoring glycine, so that it is equally likely to be in the D- or L-regions of Ramachandran space.
-As of 23 February 2016, this flag also symmetrizes the gly tables used by the RamaPrePro energy term.
+As of 23 February 2016, this flag also symmetrizes the gly tables used by the RamaPrePro energy term (so that talaris2013, talaris2014, and beta_nov15 scorefunctions are all fully symmetric).

 # Output